 Routine use cases

-A practical note on A practical way to fit face yoga into eye-area comfort sessions for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.
+A practical note on Routine fit: eye area comfort sessions for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.

 Direct answer